doohee323/tz-wiki/README.md

-# Run a wiki server on Vagrant or AWS
+# Run a wiki server on Vagrant

 install a wiki server with ubuntu 16.04, MySQL, nginx, php 7.0.